obedobedobed/TuxVsNvidia/README.md

 📦 Built with Mono

+❗ ATTENTION:
-❗ Im not trying to offend anyone, this game made for fun
+- Im NOT trying to offend anyone, take it as a joke
+- I have no connection with NVIDIA or the Linux Foundation
+- All matches in the game are completely random